bdelphin/EtchASketch/README.md

 - 3-pin JST-XH connectors (2x female, 2x male)
 - a 3D printer, if you want to print the case & knobs !
 - M3x4x4 brass inserts and M3x10 screws (4 of each)
+- a cutting plotter and some adhesive vinyl if you want to make the logo stencil

 If you buy some JST-XH connectors, to forget to buy the appropriate crimping tool.
 I've used Bourns precision potentiometers as I happened to have some of them laying around.
 You can use any potentiometer (cheap one will work perfectly), but be aware that they probably won't fit perfectly in the 3D printed case.